-Features provide an additional dimension of modularity by allowing the developer to encapsulate code related to a specific concern that is scattered across multiple locations of the codebase into feature modules.
-Products can then be composed automatically by selecting a set of feature modules.
+Features provide an additional dimension of modularity by allowing the developer to encapsulate code related to a specific concern that is scattered across multiple locations of the codebase into so-called feature modules.
+Products can then be composed automatically by selecting a set of these feature modules.

-Common approaches to FOSD are the use of generative techniques i.e. composing a product's code and other artefacts as part of the build process, the use of specialized programming languages with feature support, or making features explicit using IDE support.
+Common approaches to FOSD are the use of generative techniques i.e. statically composing a product's code and other artefacts as part of the build process e.g. FeatureHouse, the use of specialized programming languages with feature support e.g. FeatureC++, or by making features explicit using IDE support e.g. CIDE.

-featuremonkey implements feature composition by using monkeypatching i.e. structures are dynamically redefined at runtime.
+featuremonkey implements feature composition by using monkeypatching i.e. structures are dynamically modified at runtime.